myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-07T11:45:56.559Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-10-07T12:32:59.748Z
 >
-> Yes, deck.blue is optimized for desktops and tablets such as the iPad :) I often use deck.blue from my iPad and it's just as comfortable or even more comfortable than on desktop!
+> Thanks for your contribution too! 🍻

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-07T08:38:31.617Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-10-07T12:30:12.681Z
 >
-> morning!
+> Thx, I will try to see if I can improve this algo :)

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-07T06:43:35.530Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-10-07T12:24:06.163Z
 >
-> I have improved the syntax highlighting of the markdown links in deck.blue :) Now it's very clear where the link will be set as shown in the following image ✨
+> Yes, @deck.blue and I have been developing deck.blue since its initial build :) @deck.blue is a nice Brazilian guy and I'm Japanese, we both like music!

+The UI and design of deck.blue is mainly developed by @deck.blue, and I tend to develop the backend such as API and text-related features :)

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-07T05:34:28.049Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-10-07T12:01:51.729Z
 >
-> App Password makes your account more secure.
-But deck.blue doesn't force users to use App Password.

-So you will see a warning when you press the "login" button with your password, and you can ignore this warning by pressing the "login" button again to log in :)
+> You're welcome! 🍺

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-05T23:41:35.384Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-10-07T11:45:56.559Z
 >
-> deck.blueについてなにかあれば日本語でいいので連絡ください！
+> Yes, deck.blue is optimized for desktops and tablets such as the iPad :) I often use deck.blue from my iPad and it's just as comfortable or even more comfortable than on desktop!

 ---
 <!-- MY-BSKY_TIMELINE:END -->